-Update: I got this spreadsheet going for some binding delta (ramp) numbers.
-Note, we’re trying to adhere to a convention here in calling the binding angle “delta” and the angled created by the inside of the ski boot the “ramp.”
-We’ll gradually editing to that effect.
+Spreadsheet above, ski binding delta (ramp) numbers.
+Note, we’re trying to adhere to a convention here in calling the binding angle “delta” and the angle created by the inside of the ski boot we will call the “ramp.”
+We are gradually editing past articles to that effect.
 If we’re talking about the combined delta and ramp angles, we’ll probably call it “combined ramp angle.”

 My favorite delta angle is equal to or a bit less than the original Dynafit TLT models: heel of boot is stacked about a centimeter higher than toe.
 What I like about this configuration is it gives some forward lean power to ski boots that are otherwise quite “flat” and may walk comfortably but need a bit more lean when latched in the binding and headed downhill.